Lacrosse is back in Albany with new COVID restrictions

 FireWolves President George Manias says it’s business as usual for the team.

 “The players are constantly being tested when they arrive and when they depart.
-They are probably some of the safest guys out there because they are constantly getting checked upon,” said he.
+They are probably some of the safest guys out there because they are constantly getting checked upon,” he said.

-Times Union Center General Manager Bob Belber says they will be enforcing this mandate no matter what.
+Times Union Center General Manager Bob Belber says they will be enforcing the mandate no matter what.

 “We got paddles that have images of masks on them.
 Our staff will go up to someone and have the paddle out and they will ask them to put their mask back on,” said Belber.